zachwlewis/install-discourse/README.md

-# Installing Discourse on Ubuntu and DigitalOcean
+# Installing Discourse on Ubuntu and EC2
-Copyright 2013 by Christopher Baus <christopher@baus.net>.
-Licensed under GPL 2.0
+Original copyright 2013 by Christopher Baus <christopher@baus.net>.
+Licensed under GPL 2.0 Updated version copyright 2013 by Lee Dohm <lee.dohm@gmail.com>

 Discourse is [web discussion forum software](http://discourse.org) by Jeff Atwood (et al.).
 Considering the state of forum software, and Jeff's previous success with StackOverflow, I'm confident it is going to be a success.
 With that said it is still in a very early state, and if you are not an expert on Linux and Ruby on Rails administration, getting a Discourse site up and running can be a daunting task.

 Hopefully the document will be useful for someone who has some Linux administration experience and wants to run and administrate their own Discourse server.
 I am erring on the side of verbosity.

-### Create DigitalOcean VPS with Ubuntu 12.10x64
+## Create EC2 Instance with Ubuntu 12.04 LTS x64

-While these instructions should work fine on most Ubuntu installations, I have explicitly tested them on DigitalOcean.
+While these instructions should work fine on most Ubuntu installations, I have explicitly tested them on Amazon EC2.
-DigitalOcearn currently offers low cost VPS hosting, but I can not vouch for their reliability.

-I decided on Ubuntu 12.10 x64 since it is the most recent Ubuntu release with the most up to date packages.
-If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different do to availability of certain packages.
+I decided on Ubuntu 12.04 LTS x64 since it is the flavor of Ubuntu that the [main Discourse installation](http://meta.discourse.org) is run upon.

-Before creating your DigitalOcean instance, you should register the domain name you want to use for your forum.
+Before creating your EC2 instance, you should register the domain name you want to use for your forum.
 I'm using discoursetest.org for this instance, and forum.discoursetest.org as the FQDN.

-After creating your account at DigitalOcean, create a Droplet *with at least 1GB of RAM* [1], and select the Ubuntu
-OS image you want to use.
+After creating your account at Amazon AWS, launch an instance *with at least 1GB of RAM* [1], and select the Ubuntu OS image you want to use.
 I set the Hostname to forum.discoursetest.org.

-DigitalOcean will email the IP address and root password to you.
+You will need to allocate an Elastic IP address and associate it with your new EC2 instance after you've started it.
 You should go to your domain registrar and set the DNS records to point to your new IP.
-I've set both the * and @ records to point to the VPS IP.
-This allows the root domain and all sub-domains to resolve to VPS instance's IP address.
+I've set both the * and @ records to point to the instance's IP.
+This allows the root domain and all sub-domains to resolve to instance's IP address.

 [1] A minimum of 1GB of RAM is required to compile assets for production.
+At the time of this writing, an `m1.small` instance is the smallest instance that has 1GB of RAM.

-### Login to your server
+## Login to your server

 I will use discoursetest.org when a domain name is required in the installation.
 You should replace discoursetest.org with your own domain name.
 If you are using OS X or Linux, start a terminal and ssh to